 Art of the Brick Immersive Experience

-Your experience begins with a few photo opp LEGO creations and a giant wall of LEGO character heads.
-You’re given a short introductory video from Nathan Sawaya that explains what this new immersive version of his famed Art of the Brick exhibition is all about.
+The Art of the Brick experience begins with a few photo opp LEGO creations and a giant wall of LEGO character heads.

 There’s Sawaya’s iconic Yellow sculpture of a man ripping his chest open with thousands of yellow bricks spilling out, along with smaller versions in different colors.

-Then you’ll pass through a room of selfie-friendly art with a rainy day and umbrella scene, floating clouds, and a row of colorful life-sized sculptures.
+There’s a room of selfie-friendly art with a rainy day and umbrella scene, floating clouds, and a row of colorful life-sized sculptures.

 Next is a room of surreal sculptures that play with human form and emotion.